tokamak-network/tokamak-rollup-metadata-repository/docs/metadata-schema.md

 ```

 **Required Properties:**
-- `systemConfig`: Core SystemConfig contract (used as filename identifier)
+- `SystemConfig`: Core SystemConfig contract (used as filename identifier)

 **Required Properties (when rollupType is "optimistic" AND stack.name is "thanos"):**
 - `SystemConfig`: Core SystemConfig contract (used as filename identifier)